AmreetKumarkhuntia/lilac-typescript/README.md

 3. Make your changes.
 4. Commit your changes (`git commit -m 'Add new feature'`).
 5. Push to the branch (`git push origin feature-branch`).
-6. Create a pull request.
+6. Create a pull request and add changelog along with test screenshot

 ## License